Garbius/WootingPlugin/readme.md

 # Wooting support for Space Engineers

 This is a plugin for Space Engineers that allows analog control of the character, space ships, and rovers in singleplayer and multiplayer games.
+It also affects programmable blocks, where the values can be accessed through `IMyShipController.MoveIndicator` as normal but the values are much more analog.

 The controls can be set as usual in the game options.
-The issues with key assignment and scenarios in the previous version have been fixed.

 ## Installation